 Rick: That's why you get this congested feeling.

-Christian: So that’s why you get the congested feeling and after the fire in 1795 they couldn’t build half-timber buildings so if you, when you see half-timbered buildings you’ll know they’re old.
-You’ll know…
+Christian: So that's why you get the congested feeling.
+And after the fire in 1795 they couldn't build half-timbered buildings, so if you, when you see half-timbered buildings, you'll know they're old.
+You'll know they're…

 Rick: Here we go.
-A complete variety.
-Okay, thank you.
+OK.
+So this is a complete variety.
+Thank you.

 Waitress: Yeah.
 There you are.
 Enjoy.

-Christian: So this is really what the Danish cuisine has to offer, our famous lunch.
-We have here three courses—herring, meat, cheese—always on rye bread.
+Christian: Takk.
+So this is really what the Danish cuisine has to offer: our famous lunch.
+And we have here three courses — herring, meat, cheese—always on rye bread.